arencrg/voluntinder_rrr/README.md

 Basically, **happy volunteers => happy communities => returning volunteers => better experences for both parties.**

 ## Application Design
-(How we planned, screenshots of our convos on Slack, screenshots of Google Sheets/Docs, etc)

 ![Initial Planning](/Documentation_Screenshots/day1.jpg)